 Knowledge and skills for life and work

-Pearson is working with the British Council to deliver a new government-funded programme called Connecting Classrooms through Global Learning (CCGL).
+Pearson is working with the British Council to deliver a government-funded programme called Connecting Classrooms through Global Learning (CCGL).

-This new programme supports teachers and school leaders in schools around the world to improve teaching – giving students the knowledge, skills and attitudes they need to make a positive contribution now and in the future.
+This programme supports teachers and school leaders in schools around the world to improve teaching – giving students the knowledge, skills and attitudes they need to make a positive contribution now and in the future.

 It helps teachers enhance lessons with global learning themes and gives students a platform to learn about and collaborate with peers in other countries on the big issues that shape our world.
 Through free professional development for teachers, connections with other schools and engaging learning resources, the CCGL helps develop students equipped to live and work in a globalised world.

 There are a host of learning opportunities on offer to UK schools as part of the CCGL.
 Whether a school is part of a cluster or applying for individual opportunities, their global learning journey can be tailored to match their school’s priorities thanks to the programme’s range of flexible elements.

 There are a range of learning opportunities available to help you deliver global learning.
 These include: